dan-schel/corequery/README.md

 To prove it works:

-- Setup express server
-- Setup server to serve frontend
+- Hot reloading server code
-- Setup demo app
+- Prove everything works when installed in an external repo
 - Script to create demo app from external git repo
-- Setup PWA
-- Some mechanism to inject stuff into the built Vite project (i.e. for the App name in the navbar, PWA manifest, etc.)
+- Some mechanism to inject stuff into the built Vite project (i.e. the app name and favicons into PWA manifest, etc.)

 For the real deal: